MSLNZ/msl-equipment/docs/api/index.md

 This will display a description about the type of interface, the equipment that was found for each interface and the address(es) that may be used to connect to the equipment.

+!!! tip
+    If USB devices are attached to the computer and none are found, make sure you have followed [these instructions][usb] for your operating system.

 ```console
 ASRL Ports
   COM1 [Communications Port (COM1)]